uhatikus/UAIssistant/README.md

 docker-compose up --build
 ```

-(you can remove `--build` if you have already built the docker containers)
+Remove `--build` if you have already built the docker containers

 ## How to use

 ### 1. Swagger docs

-You can open [Swagger documentation](http://0.0.0.0:8000/docs#/) and try the requests.
+Open [Swagger documentation](http://0.0.0.0:8000/docs#/) and perform the requests.

 ### 2. UAIssistant FE

-You can start [UAIssistant-FE](https://github.com/uhatikus/UAIssistant-FE) and play around with the APIs via intuitive UI.
+Start [UAIssistant-FE](https://github.com/uhatikus/UAIssistant-FE) and play around with the APIs via intuitive UI.

 ## Tool-functions Development